If you’ve just purchased a hot tub, or simply have a few questions as to how to regulate the water temperature, you’re in the right place.

 What’s the ideal hot tub temperature?

-For most people, the ideal temperature for using a hot tub is anywhere in the 99° Fahrenheit to 102° Fahrenheit range under normal conditions.
+A safe hot tub water temperature for adults is anywhere in the 99° Fahrenheit to 102° Fahrenheit range under normal conditions.
+Most hot tubs

 This ultimately depends on personal preference, with many people opting for lower temperature settings in the summer vs. winter months.